 Shipments must meet Greyhound’s packaging requirements as detailed in the “Packaging, Marking, Labeling and Conditions of Acceptance” section of Greyhound’s “Terms and Conditions”.
 Greyhound reserves the right to open and inspect shipments at any time.

 Shipments with the declared or released value of more than $1,000 will not be transported.
 In all cases, the carrier’s liability is limited to the actual value of the items lost or damaged regardless of whether a higher value was declared.
 For multiple pieces, shipments declared value will be evenly divided for each piece (i.e. $200 declared value on a four-piece shipment would equate to $50 per piece).
 If a higher amount is required for a single piece, it should be tendered as a separate shipment with its own declared value.

 The Rates are dependent upon the value declared in writing by the shipper or agreed upon in writing as the released value of the property, as follows:

 Excess Value Charges

-Value Declared in US$ – (Zone A-D shipments with the exception of Express Baggage Service)
+Value Declared in US$ – (Zone A-H shipments with the exception of Express Baggage Service)

 Charges for “Personal Shipments” and shipments of “Personal Effects” must be prepaid.
-These consist mainly of wearing apparel, house wares, books, and other articles for personal or household use, when shipped by an individual person to another individual person, or when the shipper and consignee is the same person.
+These consist mainly of wearing apparel, housewares, books, and other articles for personal or household use, when shipped by an individual person to another individual person, or when the shipper and consignee are the same people.

-Storage Charges: A charge in the amount of five dollars ($5) per day or fraction thereof, not to exceed one hundred and thirty five dollars ($135) for the first thirty (30) days will be made for each shipment.
+Storage Charges: A charge in the amount of ten dollars ($10) per day or fraction thereof, not to exceed two hundred dollars ($200) for the first twenty (20) days will be made for each shipment.
 Items not picked up after thirty (30) days will be sent to a central warehouse to be processed for disposal.
 Additional charges will apply if a return of the items is requested before the disposal occurs.